MugenMicko/voron/V0/TipTophat/README.md

 - Use the Voron defaults and print in ABS.
 I have successfully printed the main body part(s) using 0.5mm layer width and 0.25mm layer height with 25% infill.
 This reduces both the time to print and the amount of filament used
 - The parts are orientated correctly in the STLs

-There is the choice of printing the whole body using the TophatNG_Unibody if you have a printer with a print bed of at least 238x238mm.
+There is the choice of printing the whole body using the Unibody if you have a printer with a print bed of at least 238x238mm.
 Otherwise, you can print the separate quarters on a printer with at least 119x119mm printer bed.
-So they can be printed on a Voron v0!
+So they can be printed on a Voron v0, but it will be tight!

 ## BOM: